tsvi/pycon/slides.md

 ---

-# Using the entry-point mechanism: Adding a data parser

 <div style="font-style: italic; font-size: 1.2em; color: #5C4D7D;" data-marpit-fragment="1">

 > “There should be one— and preferably only one —obvious way to do it.”